tao-devops/adjust/README.md

 # Install yq
 Most of the new linux versios has yq installed,but if there is not installed,you can check : yq --version,if the output is null then:

-1.$ sudo apt install python3-pip -y
+1.$ sudo apt install python3-pip -y #yum for centos/red hat
 #
 2.$ sudo  pip3 install yq